ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 ```html
 <icon name="phone"></icon>
 ```
 If this kind of makes you uneasy, don't worry.
-Custom tags are compatible with all modern browsers and later versions of IE. Browsers happily download, parse, and render custom tags just like any "real" HTML because it is.
+Custom tags are compatible with all modern browsers and later versions of IE. Browsers happily download, parse, and render custom tags just like any "real" HTML because this _is_ real HTML.
 Sure, it's not a standard element and browsers won't have any default styles or built-in behaviors for your custom or _unknown_ tags, but that's not a problem at all.
 You can create CSS rules for custom tags, like `icon`, just like you can for standard tags and classes:
 ```css
 icon {
   /* display: inline; Browsers display all unknown tags as inline, you can set it to whatever you want */